What is Secure Telephone Payments?

 Modern secure telephone payment solutions address these risks by removing card data from the contact centre environment entirely.
 There are several approaches:

-DTMF Suppression
+DTMF Masking

 Payment Links